Badi3/ButtonWithASideIcon/README.md

 # ButtonWithASideIcon

-An easy and conveineit way to do buttons with side icons
+An easy and convenient way to do buttons with side icons

 ## This is a Swift 5 version